jeyrb/hass_supernotify/README.md

 ### Media Image

-Show an image on a media player, e.g. an Alexa Show where that actually works
+Show an image on a media player, e.g. an Alexa Show ( where that actually works, depending on model )

 ### Alexa Announce

 Announce a message on an Alexa Echo device using the `alexa_media_player` integration

+The `title_only` option can be set to `False` to override the restriction of content to just title, when both title and message on a notification.
+Otherwise, only the title is announced.

 ### Persistent